amit-bhandari/AB-Music-Player/Privacy.md

 ### Personal Data

 Personal information in form of your email address login may be required when the signup button on the app is clicked.
-However, the developer doesn't have access to this personally identifiable data while the software is being utilized.
+Email address upon successful sign up is stored securely on AB Music server which may be used for communication regarding app features and future updates.
+This data is not shared with any third party service and malicious parties.
 This sign up function is not imposed on you by the developer hence you can sign in or out at any time.

 ### Usage Data